ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

 ## Code quality

 [Plato](https://github.com/es-analysis/plato) is used to evaluate the code quality.
-The target maintainability for each source is to be at least 70.
+The target maintainability for each source is to be at least 70 (*configurable*).